Black Mountains (North Carolina): Elisha Mitchell and Thomas Lanier Clingman

 When Mitchell learned of Clingman's find, he claimed that the mountain he had measured in 1844 was, in fact, Black Dome, and that locals had mistakenly named the summit to the south (the modern Clingmans Peak) after him.
 Clingman rejected Mitchell's claim, arguing that the route Mitchell took led south of Stepps Gap (i.e., to what is now Mount Gibbes or Clingmans Peak) and that a broken barometer found by Blackstock on Mount Gibbes in 1845 could only have been Mitchell's.
 The two bickered back and forth in the local newspapers throughout 1856, each claiming to have been the first to summit and measure the higher Black Dome.
 The debate was intensified by the political climate of the 1850s, as Mitchell was a Whig supporter and Clingman had recently left the Whig party to join the pro-secession Democrats.
 Zebulon Vance, a Whig politician and friend of Mitchell's, located the two guides Mitchell had recruited for his 1844 excursion, and when the two described the route they had followed, it appeared that Mitchell had indeed summited Mount Gibbes.
 Finally, in 1857, Mitchell returned to the Blacks in an attempt to gain still more accurate measurements.
 One evening, while attempting to reach the Cane River Valley, he slipped and fell into a gorge along Sugar Camp Fork, near the waterfall that now bears his name.
 His body was found 11 days later by the legendary mountain guide Thomas "Big Tom" Wilson (1825–1909).

 Mitchell's death sparked an outpouring of public sympathy across North Carolina.
 Zebulon Vance led a movement to verify Mitchell as the first to summit the highest mountain in the Eastern United States and to have the mountain named for him.
 Vance convinced several mountain guides to change previous statements and claim the route they had taken actually led to Black Dome, rather than Mount Gibbes.
 Mitchell was buried atop Black Dome on land donated by former governor David Lowry Swain.
 Clingman continued to deny that Mitchell had measured Black Dome first, but was unable to overcome the shift in public sentiment.
 By 1858, Black Dome had been renamed "Mitchell's High Peak."
 In subsequent decades, Mount Mitchell was renamed "Clingmans Peak", and Mitchell's High Peak was renamed "Mount Mitchell."
 Clingman eventually turned to the Great Smoky Mountains to the west, which he claimed were higher.
 Guyot's measurements in the Smokies rejected Clingman's assertions, although Guyot did manage to have the highest mountain in that range, known as Smoky Dome, renamed Clingmans Dome.
+It was later restored to its original Cherokee name, Kuwohi, on September 18, 2024.